silvaglx/silvaglx.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Assistant in the <a href='https://www.gov.br/inpe/pt-br'>National Institute for Space Research (INPE)</a>.
-Sao Paulo, Brazil.
+subtitle: Research Student at the <a href='https://www.titech.ac.jp/english'>Tokyo Institute of Technology</a>.
+Tokyo, Japan.

 profile:
   align: right